bloominstituteoftechnology/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain what a token is used for.

+A token is a unique string stored on your machine and sent to a server to authorize requests you make.

 - [ ] What steps can you take in your web apps to keep your data secure?

+Requiring users to log in and using authentication helps keep our data secure.

 - [ ] Describe how web servers work.

+Web servers listen for clients constantly and when a finds their address (through DNS usually) and connects to them, they exchange website information for the client to display, as well as information from the client to the server.

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+put, post, get, delete

 ## Project Set Up